Aug. 11, 1933 - May 15, 2007

 Falwell may be best known outside Lynchburg for his political activism.
 In June 1979, he organized the Moral Majority, a conservative political lobbying group that was pro-life, pro-family, pro-Israel and favored a strong national defense.
 The group chose California Governor Ronald Reagan as "their candidate" for the 1980 presidential election, registered millions of new voters and mobilized a sleeping giant — 80 million Americans committed to faith, family and Judeo-Christian values.

 Although he became a national figure, his passion was being a pastor and a Christian educator.
 He often stated that his heartbeat was to “train young Champions for Christ” in every walk of life.

-Falwell passed away on the morning of May 15, 2007 at age 73.
-He was married to Macel for 49 years.
-They have three children: Jerry Jr., chancellor of Liberty University; Jonathan, senior pastor of Thomas Road Baptist Church; and Jeannie, a surgeon; and eight grandchildren.
+Falwell passed away on the morning of May 15, 2007, at the age of 73.
+He was married for 49 years to Macel Pate Falwell, who died in 2015 at the age of 82.
+Their three children are Jerry Jr., president of Liberty University; Jonathan, senior pastor of Thomas Road Baptist Church; and Jeannie, a surgeon; and eight grandchildren.